 Courtesy of Engine Technology International

-The continuing environmental drivers and legislation for reduced emissions and increased fuel economy continues to force changes in engine hardware design around the world.
-Significant changes in heavy-duty diesel engine technology and operating conditions have resulted in engine downsizing, down-speeding, higher oil temperatures, stop/start technology, and variable valve timing, to name a few.
-At the same time, advances in heavy-duty diesel engine oils have played a vital role in enabling these performance improvements.
+Reduced emissions and increased fuel economy continues to force changes in engine hardware design across the world.
+Changes in heavy-duty diesel engine technology and operating conditions have resulted in engine downsizing, downspeeding, higher oil temperatures and start/stop technology to name a few.
+At the same time, advances in heavy-duty diesel engine oils have played a vital role in enabling these improvements.

-A typical method of measuring the viscosity of an oil is measured by kinematic viscosity (KV) – the time that is measured for a fixed volume of liquid to flow through a tube under the force of gravity.
-However, in an operating engine, oil is exposed to more than just gravity, notably nowadays where it has to run in hotter and more severe operating conditions.
+A typical method of measuring the viscosity of an engine lubricant is kinematic viscosity (KV) – the time taken for a fixed volume of oil to flow through a tube under the force of gravity.
+However, in an operating engine, oil is exposed to more than just gravity, notably where it has to run in hotter and more severe operating conditions.
 The lubricant is required to lubricate and protect areas such as the bearings and the camshaft, as well as the piston rings and liners, under high shear conditions at high operating temperatures.

-Industry specifications are also being rolled out to reflect the needs from engine manufacturers.
-The American Petroleum Institute (API) will see the introduction of its first-ever split category of API CK-4 and API FA-4 in December 2016.
-While API CK-4 will offer backward compatibility (minimum 3.5cP), API FA-4 will offer fuel economy benefits through lower HTHS between 3.2 and 2.9cP.
-The European Automobile Manufacturers’ Association (ACEA) is likely to follow with a new sequence at 2.9cP HTHS in the next upgrade following the recently updated ACEA 2016 Oil Sequences.
+Industry specifications are also being rolled out to reflect the needs of engine manufacturers.
+The American Petroleum Institute (API) saw first licensing of its first split category of API CK-4 and API FA-4 in December 2016, with new API FA-4 oils offering fuel efficiency benefits through lower HTHS viscosities between 3.2 cP and 2.9 cP.
+The European Automobile Manufacturers’ Association (ACEA) is likely to follow with a new sequence at similar HTHS viscosity rates in the next upgrade following the recently updated ACEA 2016 Oil Sequences.